Analysis | By the standards Trump set in his 2012 ‘Obama is fired’ video, Trump would have fired himself

 “Oh, you have a new slogan: ‘We have to move forward,’ ” Trump says after mocking Obama’s 2008 motto centered on “hope and change.”
 “In your case, really, that’s a lot better than having the people look back because it hasn’t been a pretty period.”

 Trump briefly had a new slogan, too: “Keep America Great.”
-But, given the state of things at the moment, he’s largely reverted to his slogan from four years ago.
+But, given the state of things at the moment, he has largely reverted to his slogan from four years ago.
 America was great for a bit less than a year, per Trump; now it must be made great again.

 “Now, you’re a really good speaker.
 I love the way you speak,” Trump then says to “Obama.”
 “But talk is cheap.
 We’ve got to get results.
-Without results, it all doesn’t matter?”
+Without results, it all doesn’t matter.”

 “There’s no reason for keeping important information away from people that hired you,” he continues.
 “Frankly, it makes us worry whether or not we can trust you at all.”

 This was an unsubtle reference to Trump’s evolving birtherism.
 At first, he insisted that Obama should release his birth certificate to prove he was born in the United States, which Obama did.
-So, Trump shifted his conspiracy theory to claim that Obama needed to release his college records, implying either that Obama either benefited from affirmative action or had been identified as a foreign student.
+So, Trump shifted his conspiracy theory to claim that Obama needed to release his college records, implying that Obama either benefited from affirmative action or had been identified as a foreign student.

-The irony here, of course, is that Trump has himself refused to release important information: his tax returns.
-In fact, he’s done so in a broad divergence from past practice and has repeatedly gone to court to keep his returns private.
-What’s more, we learned from a book written by Trump’s niece that he likely used underhanded tactics to gain admission to the prestigious university he himself attended.
+The irony here, of course, is that Trump has refused to release important information: his tax returns.
+In fact, he has done that in a broad divergence from past practice and has repeatedly gone to court to keep his returns private.
+What’s more, we learned from a book written by Trump’s niece that he probably used underhanded tactics to gain admission to the prestigious university he attended.

 “There are fewer people working today than when you took office,” Trump then says in the video.
 “And certainly, that is a change.
 So you are right about that.”

-At the time of Trump’s video, the number of people working in the United States was actually up from where it had been when Obama took office, albeit only barely.
+At the time of Trump’s video, the number of people working in the United States was up from where it had been when Obama took office, albeit only barely.

 The number of people working in the United States now is down 3 percent from the figure when Trump was inaugurated, with 4.7 million fewer people employed.